abusenet/nzb/README.md

 Each files in the NZB has a route to fetch it via the browser.
 Regular files are downloaded, whereas media files are streamed if browser supports.

+`source.nzb` can be a local or remote URL, and can be gzipped.